 He would use every bit of his skills and entrepreneurial spirit to build an Oil Drilling Company that would afford him the ability to give his family an upper middle class lifestyle.
 Daddy Hinkle's story is that of a truly self-made man.
 Like all of us he was not a perfect man, but a man who followed his dreams and always did the best he could and a man to admire.

 A man with little more than a second grade education would see his children and all his grandchildren receive the best opportunities and educations that he himself could never even have imagined as a young man.
 He would also help so many of his family try to realize their dreams by owning their own businesses as he had.

 As an oilman, Daddy Hinkle entertained a lot of people in restaurants and especially at his lake home in Decatur, Illinois.
 He loved a good T-bone steak.
 His wife, Zula, who later would be know as Mamaw to everyone, "doctored up" the steaks with a combination of garlic salt, tenderizer, celery salt, paprika, seasoned salt, pepper and every thing else she could find in the kitchen cabinet.

-Lee Merrifield, Daddy Hinkle´s great-granddaughter now heads up the company.
-She continues in the traditions of Daddy Hinkle and brings to each of our customers the same care her great-grandfather gave his.
-She hopes that Daddy Hinkle´s Marinades will become a family tradition someday in every home in America.
+David Hinkle Southard, Daddy Hinkle's grandson now heads up the company.
+He continues in the traditions of Daddy Hinkle and brings to each of our customers the same care his grandfather gave his.
+He hopes that Daddy Hinkle's Marinades will become a family tradition someday in every home in America.